How to Report Royalty Income on Schedule E

 Check stubs: Your check stubs show the detail behind the 1099 totals.
 If you need to break income down by property, or if you need to identify deductions that the operator already took, the stubs are your source.

 Your records: Your running log of payments, deductions, and expenses throughout the year.
+This is where keeping records for seven years pays off.

 Common Deductible Expenses

-- Ad valorem (property) taxes paid on mineral interests
+- Ad valorem (property) taxes paid on mineral interests (these are annual taxes collected at the county level based on the assessed value of the minerals)

 - Accounting fees for preparing the mineral portion of your tax return